 - Demonstrate proficiency with written communication skills. - Apply the use of mathematics to solve common problems. - Demonstrate basic understanding of people, cultures, and global issues. - Demonstrate basic understanding of the ideas and values of the arts or various literary works.

 These core competencies are addressed in the curriculum of each associate degree program, and all associate degree students are provided exposure to them.
-These core competencies are assessed, and the assessment results are reviewed to determine the extent to which students have attained them.

 Internships

 The following statements reflect the minimum requirements, stipulations, and procedures for establishing student internships: